James Puthucheary: Barisan Sosialis (1961–66)

 On 1 August 1961, Puthucheary announced his resignation from the government and that he would join the Barisan Socialis, a party formed by members expelled from the PAP.
 He also took on a job as assistant lecturer in economics at the University of Malay.
 Minister for Finance Goh Keng Swee clarified in a statement that Puthucheary's resignation was arranged prior to the beginning of conflict within PAP.
 Puthucheary was appointed as advisor of the Barisan Socialis.
 In September 1961, Puthucheary was fired as chairman of the Central Provident Fund Board by Minister for Labour and Law K. M. Byrne.
+Puthucheary remained as panel member of the Industrial Arbitration Court, and a lecturer in economics at the University of Malaya in Singapore.

 Under Operation Coldstore, Puthucheary was arrested and released on 28 November 1963, after declaring that he opposes communism and "want nothing more to do with" it.

-On 22 October 1966, Puthucheary and his brother, Dominic were banned from entering Singapore, as the government had categorised their presence to be "undesirable in the interest of public security".
+On 22 October 1966, Puthucheary and his brother, Dominic Puthucheary, were banned from entering Singapore, as the government had categorised their presence to be "undesirable in the interest of public security".
 Subsequently, Puthucheary moved to Kuala Lumpur to practice law.
 His ban was lifted in 1990.